itchyny/lightline.vim/README.md

 ![lightline.vim - tutorial](https://raw.githubusercontent.com/wiki/itchyny/lightline.vim/image/tutorial/8.png)

 Okay.
 It works nice.
+The configuration `component_visible_condition` is used to control the visibility of the subseparators.
+You cannot use this variable to control the visibility of the components themselves.

 How does lightline decide the components to show in the statusline?
 It's very simple.